ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

 3. This block will always trigger and will lock boss relics on the bosses.
 4. This block has an 80% chance of occuring and when it does will place all but 1 of the items randomly among the four locations chosen here.
+6. This block will always trigger and will attempt to place Levitate, Revealer and Energize into up to two other player's Master Sword Pedestals, and up to two Boss Relic 1 locations.
+If there were fewer than two Slay the Spire games or fewer than two A Link to the Past games, some of these items could fail to place.

 ## Boss Plando
 As this is currently only supported by A Link to the Past instead of explaining here please refer to the